LKirst/lie-esl/checklists/LK_Checklist_PersonalEmail_A1.md

      - [ ] Did you write the word "I" with a capital letter?

 - [ ] Do you have an **introduction** (= _Einleitung_)?
 For your introduction, you can \...

+     - thank your friend for his or her email: Thanks for your email.
+It’s great to hear from you. = Danke für deine E-Mail.
+Es ist schön, von dir zu hören.
+     - ask your friend how he or she is and tell him or her how you are: How are you?
+I’m fine. = Wie geht es dir.
+Mir geht es gut.

 - [ ] Does the email **answer all questions** you were asked? (= _Beantwortet die Mail alle Fragen, die dir gestellt wurden?_)